agusjuli/coaching-18-ecs-multi-service-tf-infra/README.md

 ---

-## 🧪 Optional GitHub Action
+## 🧪 GitHub Action
-You can add `terraform-deploy.yml` in workflows to automate deployment from GitHub.
+Add `terraform-deploy.yml` in workflows to automate deployment from GitHub.